Blepharoplasty

 How is Eyelid Surgery Performed?

 Local anaesthetic, in conjunction with an oral sedative or intravenous sedation, is most commonly used, though general anaesthetic is also an option.
-This decision will be based on personal preference (both your own and your surgeon’s) during your complimentary consultation at Clinic 360.
+This decision will be based on personal preference (both your own and your surgeon’s) during your consultation at Clinic 360.

 The upper eyelid is usually where your surgeon will start, with the first incision made along the natural line of the eyelid.
 The surgeon will enter through the wound to remove any excess fat, skin, and muscle.
 Once completed, tiny stitches will be used to close the eyelift incision.
 These will be left in place for 3 to 6 days.